 It was during the early seventies that Maharaja Dr. Karni Singhji asked his elder daughter Rajyashree Kumari to assist him in this venture.
 It was the beginning of an adventure that went on for many years as slowly one store room after another was inspected and dusty corners explored and the treasure hunt went on in many properties and over a great period of time.
 The end result was that a large collection of artifacts was collected and it was large collection of artifacts was collected and it was then decided to house them in the Sadul Niwas wing of Lallgarh Palace.
-Maharaja Dr. Karni Singhji dedicated the museum to the memory of his father and thus Sri Sadul museum came into being came into being in 1976.
+Maharaja Dr. Karni Singhji dedicated the museum to the memory of his father and thus Sri Sadul museum came into being in 1976.

 It has long been considered that Bikaner had the largest collection of old photographs some of which were used by Naveen Patnaik in his book "The Desert Kingdom" which was very popular.
 The museum houses a vast array of old photographs albums and Miniature Paintings, Pieces of Armor and Exquisite Textiles, Citations, Medals and Trophies belonging to Maharaja Ganga Singhji and a comprehensive collection of photographs depicting the Target Shooting Careers of Maharaja Dr. Karni Singhji and his daughter Princess Rajyashree Kumariji.
 Both father daughter were awarded the Arjun Award, which are now on display in the Museum.